ImLunchtime/LauncherMod/README.md

   <summary><h3>OTA - OTA Update</h3></summary>

 - Install binaries from M5Burner repository (yes, online, without the need of a USB Cable)
-- Install binaries from a WebUI, that you can start from CFG option, installing binaries you have on your computer or smartphone
 - Install binaries from your SD Card
 </details>
 <details>